-(1) Subject to subsection (2), a person who imports alcohol without a licence authorising the importation issued under this Part commits an offence and is liable upon conviction to a fine not exceeding 100 penalty units or to imprisonment for a term not exceeding six (6) months, or both.
+- (1) Subject to subsection (2), a person who imports alcohol without a licence authorising the importation issued under this Part commits an offence and is liable upon conviction to a fine not exceeding 100 penalty units or to imprisonment for a term not exceeding six (6) months, or both. - (2) Subsection (1) does not apply to a person of or over the age of 21 years who enters Samoa and brings as part of his or her personal luggage bottle or bottles of alcohol containing not more than 2250mls in total. - (3) The Minister, with the approval of Cabinet, has authority to purchase and import into Samoa alcohol of a type and for a purpose approved by Cabinet.

-- (2) Subsection (1) does not apply to a person of or over the age of 21 years who enters Samoa and brings as part of his or her personal luggage three (3) bottles of alcohol containing not more than 3375ml in total. - (3) The Minister, with the approval of Cabinet and at the cost of the Ministry responsible for finance, has authority to purchase and import into Samoa alcohol of a type and for a purpose approved by Cabinet. - (4) The Minister may delegate the power under subsection (3) to the Chief Executive Officer.
+(4) The Minister may delegate the power under subsection (3) to the Chief Executive Officer.